 Writing for printed publications has become a major part of Emma Ward's Words activities.

-marketing brochures, visitor information leaflets, event guides, organisational branding
+corporate marketing brochures, visitor information leaflets, event guides, organisational branding

 In 2012, Emma became the founding editor of The Navigator - an award-winning magazine aimed at entry-level marine navigational officers and sea-going personnel - on behalf of The Nautical Institute.
 The start of 2016 saw the eleventh issue hit the presses, with circulation figures rising to a staggering 110,000 copies distributed worldwide.
 A Greek-language version of the magazine was launched at Posidonia - the world's largest shipping exhibition - in Athens in 2014, and the project won a prestigious SeaTrade Award at London's Guildhall in 2015.
 In 2018, an accompanying blog was launched and the magazine's twentieth edition rolled off the presses at the start of 2019.

 Prior to starting her freelancing career, Emma has edited two high-circulation newsletters for the National Trust.
 One was South East News - a quarterly, A3 publication for 30,000+ National Trust members based in the South East of England, which was sent out to accompany the main charity magazine.
 The other was Polesden Life - a bulletin aimed at visitors to Polesden Lacey: a magnificent Edwardian estate near Dorking, Surrey.
 Both editing projects involved choosing, researching, writing and proofreading stories, overseeing layout and design, sourcing images and liaising with suppliers.